Quick Spanish for Travelers

 KWAN-tos peh-sohs ah KA-sa day KAHM-b`yo (BAHN-ko).

-All one hundred pesos, nothing larger por favor.
+All one hundred pesos, nothing larger please.

-Todo cien pesos, no mas grande please.
+Todo cien pesos, no mas grande por favor.

 TOH-doh S`YEN peh-sohs, no mahs GRAHN-deh por fa-VOR.